 Why the DPAD key events are being consumed

-On non accessibility mode, Android TV only moves focus on necessary focusable elements, such as buttons, links and icons skipping all elements that the sighted user can read.
-But on accessibility mode, accessibility focus should also move to text only elements and speak them out.
+If Accessibility Services such as TalkBack are not enabled, Android TV only moves focus on necessary focusable elements, such as buttons, links and icons skipping all elements that the sighted user can read.
+But when an Accessibility Service such as TalkBack is enabled, accessibility focus should also move to text only elements and announce them.
 To solve this, the Accessibility Services on TV need to intercept the keypad events to move both input and accessibility focus in sync.

 Exposing information to accessibility services.